AlexShkarin/pyLabLib/docs/storage.rst

         label  r"$\nu_0$"
     ///

-Finally, it is possible to specify inline tables using special comment lines
+Finally, it is possible to specify inline tables using special comment lines.
+For example,

 .. code-block:: none